ammilam/terraform-google-gke-kube-prometheus-stack/README.md

 ##### Example Google Chat Alert Channel

-Below is a Google Chat alert channel used in the shared services implementation, contained under [/infra/main.tf](/infra/main.tf).
+Below is a Google Chat alert channel used in the shared services implementation.

 ```terraform
 chat_channels = ([